C0D3D3V/Moodle-DL/README.md

 If you don't want moodle-dl to use the current working directory, then you should set the `--path` option on all commands.

 - `moodle-dl --init`
     - Create an initial configuration.
-A CLI guide will lead you through the initial configuration.
+A CLI configuration wizard will lead you through the initial configuration.
     - If you have to log in with Single Sign On (SSO, something like Shibboleth or OAuth2), you can set the option `--sso` additionally.
     - If at any point in time, the saved token gets rejected by Moodle use `moodle-dl --new-token` instead
     - To automate the login you can use the additional options `--username` and `--password` or `--token`.